 Condominium association boards and their management personnel should ask their insurance broker whether they have code coverage and the applicable policy limits.
 The cost of repair can be staggering when a building needs to be raised or other significant code issues must be corrected.
 Associations might want to obtain code coverage or raise their policy limits.
 In the case of Caribbean Beach Club, code coverage saved the association $1.8 million.

 While the focus of this blog post is on condominium associations, homeowners similarly can benefit from code coverage.
-Whether you are a homeowner or condo association board member, you should have your legal counsel review existing building code compliance issues to determine if this form of additional coverage would be beneficial.
+Whether you are a homeowner or condo association board member, you should have your insurance agent or broker add this form of additional coverage to your insurance policy.